Skip To Main Content

 Introduces science process skills and laboratory safety, research, nature of biology, cellular biology, biochemistry, genetics, evolution, classification, diversity of life, human body, and ecology.
 Prior approval required for honors courses.

-The fundamental purpose of Algebra 1 is to formalize and extend the mathematics that students learned in the middle grades.
+The fundamental purpose of Algebra: Concepts and Connections is to formalize and extend the mathematics that students learned in the middle grades.
 The critical areas, organized into units, deepen and extend understanding of linear relationships, in part by contrasting them with exponential phenomena, and in part by applying linear models to data that exhibit a linear trend.
-Coordinate Algebra uses algebra to deepen and extend understanding of geometric knowledge from prior grades.
+Algebra: Concepts and Connections uses algebra to deepen and extend understanding of geometric knowledge from prior grades.
 The final unit in the course ties together the algebraic and geometric ideas studied.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situation.